-Proud Mary is in the space previously occupied for 11 years by Watt at the Brisbane Powerhouse.
+Mary Mae's is in the space previously occupied for 11 years by Watt at the Brisbane Powerhouse.
 It’s a colourful venue dedicated to soul food and Bloody Marys.

-Proud Mary isn’t related to the iconic Melbourne coffee roaster, but it is named after the 1969 hit song by Creedence Clearwater Revival, which references New Orleans.
-The connection comes through in the menu, which taps into North American soul-food favourites such as buttermilk fried chicken, oyster po’ boy sliders and poutine.
+The menu lines up North American soul-food favourites such as buttermilk fried chicken, oyster po’ boy sliders and poutine.
 There are also larger dishes to share, such as DIY beef-brisket tortillas and a cold seafood platter.

 The interior is filled with greenery, umbrellas and soft furnishings.
 A large mural by local artists Frank & Mimi sits behind the bar.